abdenlab/jointly-hic/README.md

 ### JointDb Database

-Part of `jointly-hic` is the `JointDb` database, a powerful way to integrate embeddings from `jointly embed` with ChIP-seq, ATAC-seq, RNA-seq or other epigenetic signal tracks.
+Part of `jointly-hic` is the `JointDb` database module, a powerful way to integrate embeddings from `jointly embed` with ChIP-seq, ATAC-seq, RNA-seq or other epigenetic signal tracks.
 This requires extensive metadata, and we recommend examining the example notebooks and hdf5db source code for more information.
 Creation of a `JointDb` database requires 1) Experiment Metadata in YAML format and 2) (Optional) ENCODE track metadata in YAML format.
-U
-se `embedding2yaml` to extract experiment metadata from the post processed embeddings.
+Use `embedding2yaml` to extract experiment metadata from the post processed embeddings.

 ```bash
 jointly embedding2yaml \